kentcdodds/cross-env/README.md

 The main use case for this package is to simply run another script which will (itself) respond to the environment variable.
 These limitations are not a problem in that scenario (like in the example).

+If you want to modularize your npm scripts take a look at the proposed solution on the usage section.

 ## Related Projects